kevin-daniel-hunt/express-db-example/readme.md

 ## Installation

 Clone the repo, run `npm install`.
 Install an instance of postgresql and ensure it is configured to accept local connections.
 Run the SQL provided in the `schema.sql` file found at the root level of this repository.
+Make changes to the config.js file to support the new database.
 Once that is done you can run the project by running `node express.js` and connecting to the port on localhost provided in the terminal output.

 ## Considerations